 Kelli Stapleton’s husband, Matt, who is prinicipal of Frankfort High School, has petitioned for divorce and full custody of their three children.

 I think it’s very clear what Stapleton’s motivations and intent were, and there should not be a judge or jury in the world compassionate enough to believe that a mother who claims to have devoted her entire existence, and blogged about it for all to see (praise), to creating a full life for her daughter, could have “snapped,” or behaved in such a way without premeditation.
-This was her life for over a decade, which means she had nearly 4,000 days to consider how, when and where to kill her oldest child.
+This was her life for over a decade, which means she had nearly 4,000 days to consider how, when and where to kill her middle child.